-Extreme survival conditions call for more challenge and awareness to develop your winter bushcraft abilities.
-Mark’s hands-on approach to winter education develops your physical and mental acuity building a firm foundation in survival training.
-Winter training addresses the most important fundamentals for outdoor survival in snow country.
+Winter outdoor survival training calls for specific bushcraft and survival skills.
+Mark’s hands-on approach to outdoor winter living skills better develops your physical and mental aptitude.
+Our winter survival training addresses the most important fundamentals for outdoor survival in snow country.

 Winter training is vital.
 I urge you to take part in this February winter outdoor survival training. ~Mark

 Program ♦ Winter Outdoor Survival Training and Bushcraft Skills

 - emergency survival shelter – snow cave, snow trench, (Snow permitting) lean-to styles

 - fire – one match

 - useful winter plants – medicinal and utilitarian

 - winter clothing – layering

 - hypothermia, frostbite, and simple first aid